karhohs/programmers-handbook-and-data-masters-guide/boxes/ubuntu/README.md

 </VirtualHost>
 </IfModule>
 ```

+To renew use the command `sudo certbot renew`.

 # Jupyter Hub
 Note that the conda installation will install jupyterhub into the current or home directory.
 Wherever jupyterhub gets installed, remember the path information, because it is necessary for setting up a systemd process for jupyterhub.